Thursday, July 17, 1969

 Geoff Emerick (who apparently didn’t engineer the session but was in the studio) – From “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006

-Ringo Starr’s “Octopus’s Garden” had been recorded on April 26 and April 29, 1969.
-On this day, from 6:30 pm to 11:15 pm, The Beatles added more overdubs onto take 32, likely starting with an internal tape reduction:
+Ringo Starr’s “Octopus’s Garden” had been initially recorded on April 26 and 29, 1969.
+On this day, from 6:30 pm to 11:15 pm, The Beatles returned to the track to add further overdubs onto take 32, likely beginning the session with an internal tape reduction.

 After RS 1-4 were created on April 29th, only one open track remained on the eight-track tape.
 For the work planned for this session, more tracks would be required.
 It is deduced that the session must have started with an internal tape reduction, combining Harrison’s lead guitar with McCartney’s piano part to the available open track and deleting one of Starr’s double-tracked vocals by moving Lennon’s guitar track.
 With these reductions, four tracks were now available for the day’s work.